Lennox Lewis Profile

 It would become a hugely successful partnership which saw Lewis avenge his defeat three years later and become a two-time world champion.

-After defeating Shannon 'Cannon' Briggs to add the lineal title to his WBC green-and-gold strap, Lewis had two fights with Evander Holyfield.
+After defeating Shannon 'Cannon' Briggs to add the lineal title to his WBC green-and-gold strap, Lewis had two fights with Evander Holyfield in 1999.

 The first bout ended in a controversial draw while the rematch saw Lewis win via unanimous decision to add the WBA and IBF world titles to become Britain's first undisputed champion since Bob Fitzsimmons in 1899.